Italy leads periphery debt up after solid sales, U.S. budget hopes

 Spain had a similar solid result with its sale on Wednesday of 31-year paper, its first ultra-long debt sale since 2009.

-Italy will offer a further 6 billion euros of bonds on Friday, capitalizing on a relief rally as concerns about political instability wane after the government won a confidence vote last week.
+Italy will offer a further 6 billion euros of bonds on Friday, capitalising on a relief rally as concerns about political instability wane after the government won a confidence vote last week.

 "Demand for the debt sales was pretty impressive.
 Distribution of syndicated deals looked pretty healthy," said Harvinder Sian, a rate strategist at RBS.